sodadata/docs/soda-cl/profile.md

 ### Disable column profiling

-If you wish to disable column profiling completely, so that Soda Cloud profiles no columns at all, you can use the following configuration.
+If you wish to disable column profiling and any automated anomaly detection checks completely so that Soda Cloud profiles no columns at all, you can use the following configuration.
 {% include code-header.html %}
 ```yaml
 profile columns: